dog bleeding from butt

 Rectal bleeding may be due to trauma; for example, sharp foreign bodies such as bone or wood splinters inside the rectum can literally scratch or tear the delicate rectal lining, resulting in bleeding.

-Of course, prevention is always better than cure, and so making sure your dog does not have any opportunity to consume bones or sticks is highly advisable.
+Of course, prevention is always better than cure, so making sure your dog does not have any opportunity to consume bones or sticks is highly advisable.

 Rectal bleeding can also occur due to straining to defecate, for example, in cases of constipation, or even in cases of diarrhea where the need to defecate can be frequent and urgent.
 Take your dog to see a veterinarian if they are constipated or experiencing diarrhea that is causing rectal bleeds.